Mechanical Licensing Collective: Function

 To resolve the issue of music creators not getting paid for their work, the MLC built a publicly accessible musical works database and portal that creators and music publishers can use to submit and maintain their musical works data.
 This is so that when their music is played on streaming services, the generated royalties are collected from digital service providers and distributed to the appropriate songwriters, composers, lyricists, and music publishers.

+On the 6th December 2023, The MLC announced their Supplemental Matching Network, which initially consists of five companies (Blokur, Jaxsta, Pex, Salt and SX Works, a SoundExchange company) that will provide data matching services to complement and enhance The MLC’s existing matching processes and capabilities.